Generic name: tamsulosin (tam soo LOE sin)

 Tamsulosin is used to improve urination in men with benign prostatic hyperplasia (enlarged prostate).

-Tamsulosin is not approved for use in women or children.
+Tamsulosin is not FDA approved for use in women or children.

 You should not use this medication if you are allergic to tamsulosin.
 Do not take tamsulosin with other similar medicines such as alfuzosin (Uroxatral), doxazosin (Cardura), prazosin (Minipress), silodosin (Rapaflo), or terazosin (Hytrin).